AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 CAIG_GRAPH_SOURCE_TYPE may have one of the following values:

 - json_docs_file - the graph is sourced from ile cosmosdb_documents.json in the repo
-- rdf_file - the graph is sourced from the file specified in CAIG_GRAPH_SOURCE_RDF_FILENAME
+- rdf_file - the graph is sourced from the file specified in CAIG_GRAPH_SOURCE_PATH
 - cosmos_nosql - the graph is sourced from your Cosmos DB NoSQL account

 After the Jena graph is populated, you can optionally dump that